Stellar feedback drives the baryon deficiency in low-mass galaxies

 The sample covers a broad redshift range, allowing us to investigate the above results across different redshift intervals.
 The results are shown in Figure~\ref{fig:evolution}.
 The correlation between $v_{\rm out}$ and $M_*$ is nearly identical for the three redshift bins, which can be written as an empirical relation:

-This shows that the $v_{\rm out}$ increases $\sim85\, \rm km\,s^{-1}$ when the stellar mass increases 1 dex, with the typical mean outflow velocity to be $\sim 270\,\rm km\,s^{-1}$ for a galaxy with stellar mass of $10^{10} \,\rm M_{\odot}$.
-The Mg\,\textsc{ii} absorption-line-derived outflow velocities taken from literature~\cite{Weiner09,Bordoloi14} are presented panel A for comparison.
-The relation between $v_{\rm out}$ and $\rm SFR$ is less tight across different redshift bins, indicating that it could be the byproduct of the correlation between $v_{\rm out}$ and $M_*$.
+This shows that $v_{\rm out}$ increases $\sim85\, \rm km\,s^{-1}$ when the stellar mass increases 1 dex, with the typical mean outflow velocity to be $\sim 270\,\rm km\,s^{-1}$ for a galaxy with stellar mass of $10^{10} \,\rm M_{\odot}$.
+Using an alternative spectra modelling method to extract outflow properties (as detailed in the Supplementary Materials), we also find $v_{\rm out}$ increases monotonically with $M_*$ regardless of redshift.
+As displayed in figure~\ref{fig:scaling}, the relation derived from the alternative method yields $v_{\rm out}$ that are larger than those from the main method by $\sim 50\,\rm km\,s^{-1}$, with a slightly flatter slope.
+The Mg\,\textsc{ii} absorption-line-derived outflow velocities taken from literature~\cite{Weiner09,Bordoloi14} are presented in panel A for comparison.
+The relation between $v_{\rm out}$ and $\rm SFR$ is less tight across different redshift bins, as reflected by a slightly lower Pearson correlation coefficient (0.93 compared with 0.98), indicating that it may arise as a secondary effect of the underlying correlation between $v_{\rm out}$ and $M_*$.
 Similarly, we find the relation between $\dot{M}_{\rm out}$ and $\rm SFR$ almost independent of redshift, which is

-The $\dot{M}_{\rm out}$ as a function of $M_*$ for different redshifts shows significant deviations, each exhibiting a nearly constant value.
-This again confirms that the outflow mass reflect the level of overall star formation, and the evolution of the outflow properties is primarily driven by the evolution of $\rm SFR$ along the cosmic time.
+The alternative method, which produces larger $v_{\rm out}$ and smaller $\rm EW_{out}$ than the main method, yields a consistent relation.
+On the other hand, $\dot{M}_{\rm out}$ as a function of $M_*$ for different redshifts shows substantial deviations, each exhibiting a nearly constant value.
+This again suggests that the outflow mass reflect the level of overall star formation, and the evolution of the outflow properties is primarily driven by the evolution of $\rm SFR$ along the cosmic time.